- Home

 Can PERM and PWD Applications be Filed Together?

-No. Employers may file a Form ETA 9089 for a PERM‑based role only after DOL issues the Prevailing Wage Determination and the employer completes recruitment.
+No. Employers may file a Form ETA 9089 for a PERM‑based role only after DOL issues the PWD and the employer completes recruitment.

 What is the Difference Between PERM and PWD in GC Processing?

-The PERM and Prevailing Wage Determination (PWD) application processes are distinct and complex.
-The PWD is step one, and, importantly, it sets the foundation for success in the subsequent steps.
-Once the PWD and recruitment (step two) are complete, the PERM application is a summary of the employee’s qualifications, and an approved permanent labor certification means the petitioner made a good faith effort to test the labor market and demonstrated to the DOL that there were no qualified, able, and available U.S. workers for the position.
+Once the PWD and recruitment (step two) are complete, the PERM application is a summary of the employee’s qualifications and an approved permanent labor certification means the petitioner made a good faith effort to test the labor market and demonstrated to the DOL that there were no qualified, able, and available U.S. workers for the position.

 Each step of the green card process must be completed correctly, and due to long processing times, a mistake at any step may not be learned for quite some time.
-As such, employers navigating the PERM process should partner with a trusted immigration services provider with expertise in PERM.
+As such, employers navigating the PERM process should partner with a trusted immigration services provider with PERM expertise.

-Envoy Global and CIP are here to assist with the PERM process.
-In addition to checking the DOL’s website for current processing times, we encourage you to contact Envoy Global and CIP for personalized assistance with navigating the green card process and correctly preparing your employees’ PERM and PWD applications.
+Envoy Global is here to assist with the PERM process.
+In addition to checking the DOL’s website for current processing times, we encourage you to contact Envoy Global for personalized assistance with navigating the green card process and correctly preparing your employees’ PERM and PWD applications.

 Immigration Considerations